Productboard pricing in 2023: How much does Productboard cost?

 Productboard: You can get away with the “Pro” plan because you don’t need more advanced features like visualizing feature dependencies or managing multiple product releases.

-Savio: You would need the “Scaling” plan to accommodate all 15 of your teammates
+Savio: You would need the “Professional” plan for those features.

 Note: Savio helps B2B SaaS Customer Success, Product, and Sales teams organize and prioritize product feedback and feature requests.
 Learn more about Savio here.